Dutch National Ballet presents

 The turbulent life of the Dutch spy and dancer Mata Hari is the theme of this large-scale production.
 Choreographed by artistic director Ted Brandsen, it was premiered in the spring of 2016 to resounding success.

-The most intriguing thing about her life story is not the biographical facts, but rather her ability to keep transforming herself.
+The most intriguing thing about Mata Hari's life story is not the biographical facts, but rather her ability to keep transforming herself.
 At every change in her eventful life, she succeeded in reinventing herself: as dancer, diva, spy and mystery.
 She never gave up.
+Mata Hari has become symbolic of the irresistible courtesan spy.
+Several films about her life (including one with Greta Garbo from 1932 and one with Jeanne Moreau from 1965) have contributed to this image.
+The extent to which she was actually guilty of espionage is still unclear.
+In 2017, several sources will be made accessible to the public and the role actually played by Mata Hari will become clearer.

 Ted BrandsenDirector of Dutch National Ballet, Resident Choreographer